 Ensure that the compliance team has adequate workflow systems and automation to handle an increased workload.

-Investigate the reasons why reporting of inaccurate WHOIS data has fallen, despite continuing high levels of inaccurate WHOIS data.
+Explore ways to raise awareness amongst consumers of WHOIS (ie law enforcement, brand protection, and those buying and selling domain names) of existing mechanisms provided by ICANN for the reporting of inaccurate data. .
 Report on the findings.

 Other WHOIS Related work and efforts